Rampart College: Lecturers at the school and college

-The flood and end of Rampart College in Colorado
+Flood and end of Rampart College in Colorado

-Over 14 inches of rain drenched the Palmer Range above Rampart College on June 16, 1965, causing a torrent of water to fill the cabins with mud halfway to the roof, causing $150,000 in damages.
+Over 14 inches of rain drenched the Palmer Range above Rampart College on June 16, 1965, and caused a torrent of water to fill the cabins with mud halfway to the roof, causing $150,000 in damages.
 The flooding and mudslides destroyed most of the campus, which halted its operations.
 With the school’s total indebtedness of close to $700,000, it became apparent that the entire 320-acre campus had to be sold.
-Near the end of 1968 the land and facilities of Rampart College, still often referred to as the “Freedom School campus,” were sold.
+Near the end of 1968, the land and facilities of Rampart College, still often referred to as the Freedom School campus, were sold.
 The property was bought by a religious organization, the Mennonites, who had been searching for a location to use for educational purposes.
 According to Jeff Riggenbach, who visited the former school in 1981, the facilities looked more like a retreat for troubled boys.

 Rampart College moves to Southern California

-In November of 1968, LeFevre moved to Southern California and took possession of the 7,000 sq. ft. house on two acres in Arcadia, California, under the name of Rampart College.
+In November 1968, LeFevre moved to Southern California and took possession of the 7,000 square feet house on two acres in Arcadia, California, under the name of Rampart College.
 He planned to hold college courses and lectures at the residential property, but was unable to convince city officials to re-zone the property to establish a small college.
 To resolve this and other problems, LeFevre signed a six-year lease for a suite of offices on the top floor of the First Western Bank Building in Santa Ana and sold the Arcadia property.
-During this time period, Rampart College produced two 16mm color documentary films: “Property: A Basis for Morality” and “The Meaning of Responsibility and Obligation,” narrated by Robert LeFevre.
+During this time period, Rampart College produced two 16mm color documentary films, such as Property: A Basis for Morality and The Meaning of Responsibility and Obligation, which were narrated by LeFevre.
 A number of seminars were conducted across California, including some on the island of Catalina and the Carmel Valley area.
 In addition, the institute produced two home study courses, the Fundamentals of Liberty and Raising Children for Fun and Profit, along with 50 thirty-minute lectures on cassette tape based on LeFevre’s Fundamentals of Liberty home study course.

-In January of 1973, LeFevre resigned from Rampart College and turned over its assets and presidency to Sy Leon, an instructor and administrator of the college since 1966.
+In January 1973, LeFevre resigned from Rampart College and turned over its assets and presidency to Leon, an instructor and administrator of the college since 1966.
 Leon focused on organizing speaking tours for author Harry Browne, managed a series of libertarian programs, and arranged media interviews to promulgate libertarian principles.
-Within a few years, Sy Leon was unable to make rental payments to keep Rampart College afloat and the college closed its doors.

-In 1980, LeFevre and others attempted to revive the institution by establishing another school and “Freedom” library under the name of Rampart Institute.
-However, LeFevre passed away in 1986 before he was able to acquire a new site for a libertarian-orientated college.
+Within a few years, Leon was unable to make rental payments to keep Rampart College afloat and the college closed its doors.
+In 1980, LeFevre and others attempted to revive the institution by establishing another school and Freedom library under the name of Rampart Institute.
+LeFevre died in 1986, before he was able to acquire a new site for a libertarian-orientated college.